Salem Optimist Club

 -Salem Kids Relays (Co-Sponsored by COUNTRY Financial, City of Salem, Doty Pruett Wilson PC Certified Public Accountants, Green Acres Landscape, Dutch Bros Coffee)

 Over 1,500 elementary school participants have fun at this track and field event and it's a joy for all involved.
-More Information can be found at their Facebook Page.
+More Information can be found at their Facebook Page and pictures can be found on our photo gallery page

 -Youth Appreciation